Rooyca/obsidian-api-request/README.md

 ---

-Now we can store the response in `localStore` and use it in other blocks.
+Now we can store the response in `localStorage` and use it in other blocks.
 For example, if we want to store the response in a variable called `idPersona`:

 ```req
 url: https://jsonplaceholder.typicode.com/users/1